herressy/sakura/README.md

 In Sakura, a restaurant I used to work at, one can find a very interesting style of Japanese cuisine called Teppanyaki.
-There are U-shaped tables for 10 guests who sit along 3 of the table's sides facing an iron griddle in the middle of the table.
+There are U-shaped tables for 10 guests who sit along 3 of the table's sides facing an iron griddle in the middle.

 When guests come in, they are welcomed by a hostess, who asks how many they are, accompanies them to a free table, which she sets as "open", and turns on the electric griddle.
 If the table is not full, she sets a timer for 20 minutes.
 A server comes soon after and takes an order for drinks.
 He then serves the drinks, and takes an order for food which he writes down on a standardised paper with a table plan as seen from above.